 Below you can see the measurements plotted in the a/b plane.

 UPDATE: after reading the comment by Ingi Karlsson, I realized that I forgot to mention something: the deviations from the color guides that were still ‘valid’, under warranty.
-I got twelve measurements of ‘valid’ guides, the average dE00 of all patches is still 4,5; the maximum deviation is 11,4 (compared to 11,9).
-And only 12 of the 48 measurements (12 guides, 4 patches) were below 2 dE00.
-Ten measurements used M0 mode, one used M1 and another one used M2.
+I got fourteen measurements of ‘valid’ guides, the average dE00 of all patches is still 2,4; the maximum deviation is 10.
+Only half of the measured patches were below 2 dE00.

 Where did we go wrong?